A Comprehensive Guide to Online Poker Rooms

 The way that the operator makes money off of you is by taking a rake (small percentage of the pot) from every cash game hand played, up to a capped amount for each stake level, as well as a fee from each player when they enter a tournament.
 Tournaments usually show what the rake is clearly.

-The way dealing is handled in online poker is much different than in real life.
+The way dealing is handled in online poker, in rooms like 32red poker, is much different than in real life.
 This is because the cards are dealt via a random number generator.
 This makes it impossible to spot patterns and cheat the system.